Nebula-Block-Data/docs/API_Reference/Instance/List_images.md

 # List Images

-Returns a list of all available operating system images, including details about each image's version and driver, if applicable.
+Return a list of all available operating system images, including details about each image's version and driver, if applicable.

 ## HTTP Request